FRC3636/docs/src/wpilib/robot-states.md

 # Robot States

-Robots programmed with WPILib can be in one of four states:
+Robots programmed with WPILib can be in one of four modes of operation, called states:

 - **Disabled**:
   The robot does not accept user input and shouldn't move mechanisms.